mac-theobio/useMakestuff/make_intro.md

+## Intro

+make is a workflow tool based on the command line.
+It will go smoother if you have some familiarity with shells and command lines.

+We have some notes from a [theobio summer learning program](https://hackmd.io/cxyevU-nRey03BxOoWUJ7g?view).
+They include links to a shell intro (and other stuff about make as well).

 ## Principles

 `make` is designed to update _target_ files (made by the computer) based on _source_ files (provided to the project by the user).